 In this sea of opinions, how do you actually determine how long should a blog post be?

-But the ideal length varies depending on the purpose and type of content, and the audience.
+However, the ideal length varies depending on the purpose, type of content, and the audience.
 How do you find all that?
 We’ll explain in detail in this comprehensive guide.

 How long should a blog post be?

-As of 2025, a blog post should be between 1000 and 2500 words, with an ideal word count of 1400 words.
-This is a good range to cover the topic in-depth, keep the audience engaged, rank higher in search results, and get organic traffic.
+As of 2025, a blog post should be between 1000 and 2500 words, with an ideal blog post length of around 1400 words.
+This is a good range to cover the topic in-depth, keep the audience engaged, rank higher in search results, and drive organic traffic.

 We determined this word range after going through numerous articles and research reports and also by analyzing our own top-performing blog posts.